Mindimooyenh Health Clinic

 The Mindimooyenh clinic prides itself in offering a holistic community member driven approach to vaccination and healthcare in a safe space.

-1st and 2nd doses (6 months and up) (2nd doses available 8 weeks/56 days after 1st dose)
+1st and 2nd doses by request (6 months and up) (2nd doses available 8 weeks/56 days after 1st dose)

 Booster doses (12 years+ up: 3 months/84 days after last dose)

 Bivalent booster doses (5 years+: 3 months/84 days after last dose)

 by the Mindimooyenh Health Clinic as of September 30, 2022

 Mindimooyenh – the “one who holds things together” in Ojibwe.
 It is a term that embodies women’s power and recognizes the pivotal role and hard-earned wisdom that Indigenous women and elders exercise within their families and communities.
 Women hold communities together through the renewed relationships with the human and spiritual world to create a space of connectedness to grow and heal.

 Adapted from Brenda.
 J Child – Holding Our World Together: Ojibwe Women and Survival of Community (2012)

 I am honoured to have witnessed the determination of the Indigenous community and our hardworking dedicated staff who worked two jobs to support the Mindimooyenh clinic week after week.
 Their commitment to saving lives while bringing the comfort of our culture to the community during this difficult, stressful time was outstanding.
 Against the backdrop of a colonial system determined to dictate their wants and needs we stood our ground on the frontline providing solutions by Indigenous people for Indigenous people.
 We have so much to be proud of in the crucial work achieved behind the countless masks, PPE and important safety guidelines.